Dumpling: Korean

 They are typically filled with a mixture of ingredients, including ground pork, kimchi, galbi, bulgogi, vegetables, or cellophane noodles, but there are many variations.
 Mandu can be steamed, fried, or boiled.
 The dumplings can also be used to make a soup called mandu-guk (만둣국).

+Kimchi-mandu (김치만두), filled with chopped kimchi along with ingredients such as pork, is a distinctly Korean variety of mandu.
+An early precursor, called chimchae-mandu (침채만두, using an older term for kimchi), was recorded in the 1795 court document Wonhaeng Eulmyo Jeongni Uigwe, with a filling of napa cabbage kimchi, pork, beef, pheasant, and tofu wrapped in a dough made from buckwheat and rice flour.

 Mongolian

 Buuz (Бууз) are Mongolian steamed dumplings derived from the Chinese baozi.
 They are generally made of dough, minced garlic and ground beef or ground mutton.
 Originally one of the main festival foods during the Mongolian Lunar New Year, they are now widely eaten all year.
 Khuushuur (хуушууp) are the deep-fried version of buuz.
 They are commonly eaten during the national festival Naadam.
 Bansh are smaller version of buuz and can be steamed, fried, or boiled in milk tea or soup.